 A Level Psychology should never be considered to be a 'soft option'.
 In order to succeed at this course, students will need good motivational and time-management skills, and the ability to analyse data using statistical tests.
-To get the most out of this subject, students will need to have achieved at least a grade 5 in English and Mathematics and a grade 5 in Science at GCSE.
+To get the most out of this subject, students will need to have achieved at least a grade 5 in English, Mathematics and Science at GCSE.